TomAllport/gps-project/README.md

 # gps-project
-Calculating distances with GPS data
+Calculating distances with GPS data to improve Strava